Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 - [Lesson 14 – Updating Rows](https://sqlbolt.com/lesson/updating_rows)
 - [Lesson 15 – Deleting Rows](https://sqlbolt.com/lesson/deleting_rows)
 ## Key Takeaways
-- I learned about the SQL Execution Order: Understand how FROM → WHERE → GROUP BY → HAVING → SELECT → ORDER BY works; it prevents errors with aliases, aggregates, and filters.
+- I learned about the SQL Execution Order: Understand how FROM → `WHERE → GROUP BY → HAVING → SELECT → ORDER BY` works; it prevents errors with aliases, aggregates, and filters.
--  Updating Data: UPDATE lets you modify existing rows safely; always use WHERE to avoid affecting the entire table.
+-  Updating Data: `UPDATE` lets you modify existing rows safely; always use WHERE to avoid affecting the entire table.
--  Deleting Data: DELETE removes rows permanently; preview with SELECT first to avoid mistakes.
+-  Deleting Data: `DELETE` removes rows permanently; preview with `SELECT` first to avoid mistakes.
--  Creating Tables: CREATE TABLE defines structure, types, and constraints, protecting data integrity from day one.
+-  Creating Tables: `CREATE TABLE` defines structure, types, and constraints, protecting data integrity from day one.

 ### Reflection
+Alright, so I dived into SQL’s execution order, learned how to safely update and delete data, and practiced creating tables with proper constraints.
+These lessons showed me how to manipulate and structure data like a real-world analyst.